pwilmart/BCP-ALL_QE-TMT_Nat-Comm-2019/README.md

 ### Some interesting things

-PSM identifications (1% FDR).
-PAW pipeline had 80% more identified PSMs.
-This is a large factor and it is not clear what might be the cause (maybe the PSM numbers in the paper are not correct?).
+PSM identifications (1% FDR): PAW pipeline seemed to have 80% more identified PSMs than the numbers of identified PSMs listed in the paper's Supplemental file.
+This is a large factor and it seems too good to be true.

 |Plex|Paper Supp.
 File|PSM file from PRIDE|PAW Analysis|
 |----|-----------|------------|------|